 Because it’s been quite some time since Cruising World has taken a comprehensive look at the devices that make up an onboard direct-current power supply, we intend to do just that over the next few months.
 We’ll review what’s developed in the area of battery technology for cruisers and tell you what you should look for if you’re planning a simple replacement or an upgrade to the heart of your DC electrical system.

-In Part II, we’ll dig into battery-charging systems and take a close look at what’s available in both engine-driven alternators and shore-power or generator-powered battery chargers for meeting the needs of the new types of batteries that are now available.
+In Part II, we’ll dig into battery-charging systems and take a close look at what’s available in both engine-driven alternators and shore-power or generator-powered battery chargers for meeting the needs of the new types of batteries, such as lithium marine batteries, that are now available.

 Finally, in Part III we’ll take stock of what’s new in the arena of alternative power generation.
 New solar panels and wind and water generators for the cruising sailor have made some pretty significant strides in the right direction over the last few years, so we’ll consider what’s available and tell you the things you’ll need to ponder if you plan to move in this direction with your boat.